-However, the MRO process doesn’t have to be inefficient.
+But, the MRO process doesn’t have to be inefficient.
 Marlin Steel’s engineers have designed and patented custom aerospace circular floats to improve jet engine MRO operations.
-With Marlin Steel's patented circular floats (USA Patent Number 10,286,943, European Patent Application No. 19 170 823.9), you can transport jet engines, blades, and vanes smoothly and quickly without worry of damage.
+With Marlin Steel's patented circular floats (USA Patent Number 10,286,943, European Patent Application No. 19 170 823.9), you can perform scheduled maintenance and transport jet engines, blades, and vanes smoothly and quickly without worry of damage.

 Circular Floats Help Protect Jet Engines During Maintenance